 They do sell their creations in different shops around the city but it was really nice speaking with some of the creators at the market.

 Jewelry is something that can definitely be expensive to get as a souvenir.
 I have a few thoughts.
 You can find some great quality pieces in different countries for cheap than in the U.S. You can find country-specific pieces to add to your collection.
 Or you can find pieces from well knows shops and designers from Estonia.

-Jewelry is a way to express yourself and finding pieces that really resonate with you but also tell a story are the best souvenirs.
+Jewelry is a way to express yourself.
+Finding pieces that really resonate with you but also tell a story makes the best souvenirs.

 7. Kalev Chocolate